May 18, 2022. 4 minute Read

 Immediately after the team was announced post trials, Kidambi Srikant and another strong singles player in the team HS Pranoy, brought the team together.
 They created a what’s app group, “We’ll bring it home.”

-Kidambi Srikant does admit that winning this kind of tournament is never an easy job, and the results are purely based on pure resilience and mental strength.
+Kidambi Srikant does admit that winning Thomas Cup is never an easy job, and the results are purely based on pure resilience and mental strength.

-One of the significant learning we got from the Thomas Cup is that many badminton players can still pursue this sport even by being part of doubles pair and making a name and place for themselves in Badminton.
+One of the significant learning as per Kadambi Srikant was, we got from the Thomas Cup is that today, many badminton players can still pursue this sport even by being part of doubles pair and making a name and place for themselves in Badminton.

 A sportsperson always needs two things, one is good sports infrastructure, second is good leadership, and third, some sponsorship.